Iterable/iterable-web-sdk/README.md

 Example:

-When using the method `getInAppMessages` with the `showInAppMessagesAutomatically` set to false or not set, the return value will be just the API response from the Iterable backend with the message data as the body.
-Inside there will be a list of inAppMessages and within each one the field `content.html` will be modified to be an instance of an `iframe` with the inAppMessage embedded inside.
-Iterable provides this `iframe` with the `sandbox` attribute set to provide an isolated render within a web application and to prevent any malicious JS execution.
+Calling `getInAppMessages` with `showInAppMessagesAutomatically` set to `false` (or not set) returns a JSON API response from Iterable.
+This response includes an `inAppMessages` field, and each item in the list has a `content.html` field that's an `iframe` with an embedded in-app message.
+The `iframe`'s `sandbox` attribute is set, isolating its render and preventing any malicious JavaScript execution.
 ```ts
 import { getInAppMessages } from '@iterable/web-sdk/dist/inapp';